Hawaii DMV Test Prep

 How many questions are on the Hawaii DOT Test?

-The Hawaii permit test is consisted of 30 multiple choice questions.
+The Hawaii permit test consists of 30 multiple choice questions.

 What's the passing mark for the Hawaii DMV Test?